It is only when I am with everyone, that I can be ecstatic (2021)

 Source: Google Search

-Another moment of unity, which is also marked by its link to Eurodance and Euphoria, was the one in Turin, where an Italian DJ played Gigi D’Agostino’s “L’amour Toujours” (1999) from his balcony.
+Another moment of unity, which is also marked by its link to Eurodance and Euphoria, was the one in Turin, Italy, where a DJ played Gigi D’Agostino’s “L’amour Toujours” (1999) from his balcony.
 Despite of the strict lockdown and the precarious situation in Italy, neighbours could have a moment of togetherness, if only from their balconies and windows, with Gigi’s “I’ll fly with you” in their ears.
-Whilst not being able to leave their homes, the music could transport people by a shared moment of joy and beckon for a time when the internet goes back to what it should be: merely a means of communication when and where to meet-up IRL, not a replacement.
+Whilst not being able to leave their homes, the music could transport people by way of a shared moment of joy and beckon for a time when the internet goes back to what it should be: merely a means of communication when and where to meet-up IRL, not an enforced replacement.

 Source: Youtube

-The apparent return to Eurodance seems almost odd at a time when countries, like the UK, are breaking up with the European Union.
+The return to Eurodance seems almost odd at a time when countries, like the UK, are breaking up with the European Union.
 And yet, the music released in 2020, by artists such as 100 gecs (xXXi_wud_nvrstøp_ÜXXx (Remix) [feat.
 Tommy Cash & Hannah Diamond]), Shygirl (SIREN) and Smerz (I don’t talk about that much/ Hva hvis) shows clear elements of Eurodance, Euphoria and Trance.
 However, it seems more repressed in its expression of, or yearning for, euphoria, which is only pertinent to 2020.
 Perhaps it is a yearning for going back to a Europe without frontiers.
-Between 1990 and 1999, millions of young people studied in other countries with EU support and communication had only just started to become easier via mobile phones and the internet.
+Between 1990 and 1999, millions of young people went to study abroad with EU support - and communication had only just started to change through mobile phones and the internet.

 Source: Youtube

-Europe’s open borders might have also been the reason for the diversity observed in European Euphoria and Eurodance bands.
+Europe’s open borders might have also been the reason for the diversity observed in Euphoria and Eurodance bands in Europe at the time.
 While 2 UNLIMITED are Dutch, both, the rapper, Raymond Slijngaard, and the singer, Anja Doth, have Surinamese roots.
-While Corona are an Italian band, the lead singer, Olga de Souza, has Brazilian heritage.
-Not only does the diversity in the Eurodance classics speak of the atrocities of colonialism, but also of Europe as a place of constant movement.
+The Italian band with the foreshadowing viral name, Corona, were fronted by Olga de Souza, who has Brazilian heritage.
+Of course the diversity of European Eurodance bands points to a past of colonial extraction, but it also speaks of an embracing of Europe as a place of constant free movement.
 The Europe of the 90s was limitless; feelings of unity were commonplace.
-Testament for this is that many Eurodance songs simply state “Europe” as their place of origin.
+Testament for this is arguably that many Wikipedia entries of Eurodance songs from that time simply state “Europe” as their place of origin.

 Source: Google Search

-From looking at the music genres, Eurodance and Euphoria, in the 90s, we have now come to a point where we can try and examine the identity dysphoria, the “United” Kingdom is experiencing with the EU.
+From looking at the music genres, Eurodance and Euphoria in the 90s, we have now come to a point where we can try and examine the identity dysphoria, the “United” Kingdom is experiencing as part of the EU.
 Rather than embracing open borders, the UK is closing its borders.
 It is becoming singular.
 No longer with soft, fluid edges, and welcoming arms to its neighbours, it is burying itself in itself.
 While this might sound harsh, it is most certainly escapist of the UK to leave the EU rather than to embrace difference.
-The UK is not standing outside of itself, while being one with the countries around it.
-It is not transcending its national borders to overcome physical fears, but instead going down the route of building walls – in the most detached and passive way.
+The UK is not standing outside of itself, whilst being one with the countries around it.
+It is not transcending its national borders to overcome physical fears, but instead going down the route of building walls – detaching itself from the main lang in the most passive and passé way.
 When I say the UK, I mean those who voted to leave.
 I mean those who got French passports through their mothers or fathers, so that their children could still travel without hardship.
 I mean those who say one rule for all and another rule for them.
 I mean the escapists, who will escape this earth before those who have voted to stay.
 Because those Brits have voted to leave the EU, the rest of the UK had to follow.

 They are dancing on their own.
 Auf der Stelle.
 Static.
 Tänzelnd.
 Wearing blinkers, arms crossed.
 Blinded by the thrusting light of Tory rhetoric.